sheikhnavezz/3-tier_AWS_Project/README.md

 ![19](https://github.com/sheikhnavezz/3-tier_AWS_Project/assets/134357661/daa9ccb6-e168-4f9f-b8f3-65d3343ba51b)

-# Hence, The website is now working via CloudFront and it is using HTTPS!!!
+# Therefore, The website is now working via CloudFront and it is using HTTPS!!!
 (Now, to see if we are able to meet the redirection requirement.
 Click in the address bar and change the HTTPS to HTTP then hit enter.
 Success!!!!
 HTTP is being redirected to HTTPS.)

 # Step 15: The last step in this tier to is verify that cache is working.